 Development of a regulatory legislative framework and policy mechanism that includes prescribed requirements for engagement plans that mandate the inclusion of people with disability in the development of policies, programs and services across all levels of Government and government funded services.

+We note the importance of the National Disability Strategy in terms of providing the setting and environment for the success of the NDIS in terms of outcomes for participants – the two are inextricably related.
+If access, inclusion, education, employment, health and well-being and rights, protection, justice and legislation are not experienced by people with disability in their daily lives, it remains difficult for them to achieve the outcomes and benefits the NDIS can offer.

 QDN looks forward to continuing to work with the Commonwealth Government, the Department of Social Services and all levels of Governments, industry, business and the broader community to ensure an inclusive Australian society that enables people with disability to fulfil their potential as equal members of the community.

 QDN – 18 December 2020